teachain/goarista/README.md

 ## key

 Provides common types used across various Arista projects.
-The type `key.Key` is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`.
-Because we often use a `map[string]interface{}` (or other non-hashable type) as a key to a map, the type `key.Map` is used to represent a map that can store both natively hashable and non-hashable types alike.
-To do this, a non-hashable type must have a custom Hash() method defined.
+The type `key.Key` is used to work around the fact that Go can't let one use a non-hashable type as a key to a `map`, and we sometimes need to use a `map[string]interface{}` (or something containing one) as a key to maps.
+As a result, we frequently use `map[key.Key]interface{}` instead of just `map[interface{}]interface{}` when we need a generic key-value collection.
 The type `key.Path` is the representation of a path broken down into individual elements, where each element is a `key.Key`.
 The type `key.Pointer` represents a pointer to a `key.Path`.

 ## path